exercism/elm/concepts/random/about.md

 For the remaining of this module, we will focus on generators.
 Let us pretend, for the sake of showing examples, that we have defined with `initialSeed` and `step` a function `generate : Int -> Generator a -> List a` that generates a number of values from a generator.

-The `Random` module provides two basic generators for generating integers and floats within a specific range:
+The `Random` module provides two basic generators for creating integers and floats within a specific range:

 ```elm
 generate 5 (Random.int -5 5)